MaxPleaner/animation-loader/README.md

    It has been resized and also made transparent on the light blue color `#00AEFF`.

+### Other notes

+The `webm_overlay_assets` folder will grow in size as the project gets used for longer.
+Since everything in there can be dynamically generated, it should be occasionally cleared out and also added to `.gitignore`.

+Phaser has a way to scale videos, so resizing them in a preprocessor is not necessarily needed.
+However it can improve the performance.
+Also, scaling in Phaser is done with percentages and not width/height so it's probably easier to use the preprocessor anyway.

 ### API details

 Once the webpack setup is in place, there's only one place this loader becomes relevant and that's `require`.
 With the proper